^

 Dosing and administration

-To reduce the increased emotional excitement, and in addition to vomiting with nausea and to increase the drug effect, it is necessary to perform premedication in the form of intramuscular injections of a 0.5% solution of diazepam (1-2 ml or 5-10 mg) or 0.25% solution of drug droperidol (2-3 ml or 5-7.5 mg).
+To reduce increased emotional arousal, as well as vomiting with nausea and to enhance the drug effect, premedication should be performed in the form of intramuscular injections of a 0.5% solution of the substance diazepam (1-2 ml or 5-10 mg) or a 0.25% solution of the drug droperidol (2-3 ml or 5-7.5 mg).

-Use Nitrogen oxide during pregnancy
+Use Nitrous oxide during pregnancy

 Contraindications